 Legal and financial advisors always warn you to read the fine print before signing a contract.
-And much to your dismay, you’ve probably found all those terms and conditions to be dry and confusing at best — intentionally deceptive at worst.
+And much to your dismay, you’ve probably found all those terms and conditions to be dry and confusing at best, but intentionally deceptive at worst.

-Many experts claim that the terms and conditions of multi-level marketing usually err on the side of intentionally deceptive.
-With so little information disclosed by the companies themselves, much evidence for and against MLMs amounts to hearsay from current and former distributors who will either tell you it’s the experience of a lifetime or the nightmare that keeps them up in the evening.
+Many experts claim that the fine print of multi-level marketing errs on the side of intentionally deceptive.
+With little information disclosed by the companies themselves, much evidence for and against MLMs amounts to hearsay from current and former distributors.
+They will either tell you it’s the experience of a lifetime or the nightmare that has them losing sleep.
 The polarity can be shocking.

 *The example above is not intended to negatively target the company exemplified.
 In this article, examples of disclosure statements will have company titles and referents removed to keep findings and examples general.
 If you'd like to know more about a specific company, read our MLM reviews.

 MLM companies are not legally required to provide an income disclosure statement in the United States, though some countries have their own requirements enforcing disclosure.
 Requirements for a transparent statement are often unclear.